- Position: Managing Partner

 John has practised in the field of criminal litigation since 1992 and has vast experience in representing defendants in a wide range of cases ranging from road traffic matters through to murders and white-collar crime.

-As well as defending cases brought by the Police and Crown Prosecution Service, John also defends clients in prosecutions brought by other agencies such as HM Revenue & Customs (HMRC), Department for Business Innovation and Skills (BIS), Environment Agency (EA), Health and Safety Executive (HSE) and Borough and City Councils.
+As well as defending cases brought by the Police and Crown Prosecution Service, John also defends clients in prosecutions brought by other agencies such as HM Revenue & Customs (HMRC), Department for Business, Energy & Industrial Strategy (BEIS), Environment Agency (EA), Health and Safety Executive (HSE) and Borough and City Councils.

 John also regularly represents professionals called before their regulatory bodies in relation to complaints and misconduct allegations.